James Franco: Other projects

-Franco produced and directed a documentary titled Saturday Night documenting a week in the production of an episode of SNL.
-The film began as a short for an NYU class but grew due to his two episodes as host, while short stories he wrote for other classes appeared in Esquire and McSweeney's.
+Franco produced and directed a documentary titled Saturday Night, which documented a week in the production of an episode of SNL.
+The film began as a short for an NYU class, but grew due to his two episodes as host, while short stories he wrote for other classes appeared in Esquire and McSweeney's.
 In summer 2010, the fictional Franco from General Hospital held an exhibit at the Museum of Contemporary Art in Los Angeles, while the real Franco held an exhibit at the museum based on his experiences on the soap opera.

 In 2008, Franco was named as the face of Gucci's men's fragrance line.
 His short films as director The Feast of Stephen and Herbert White were both presented within Maryland Film Festival in May 2010.
 Another of his short movies, The Clerk's Tale, was screened in competition at the Hamptons Film Festival at the end of 2010.
 In June 2010, James Franco presented his first solo exhibition, "The Dangerous Book Four Boys", presented at The Clocktower Gallery in New York City.
 Curated by Alanna Heiss, the show featured video, drawings, sculptures and installation.

 On October 19, 2010, Scribner published a collection of short stories, Palo Alto, by Franco.
-The book is named after the California city where Franco grew up and is dedicated to many of the writers he worked with at Brooklyn College.
-Inspired by some of Franco's own teenage memories Palo Alto, and memories written and submitted by high school students at Palo Alto Senior High School, consists of life in Palo Alto as experienced by a series of teenagers who spend most of their time indulging in driving drunk, smoking marijuana, and taking part in unplanned acts of violence.
+The book is named after the California city where Franco grew up, and is dedicated to many of the writers he worked with at Brooklyn College.
+Inspired by some of Franco's own teenage memories, as well as memories written and submitted by high school students at Palo Alto Senior High School, Palo Alto consists of life in that city as experienced by a series of teenagers who spend most of their time indulging in driving drunk, smoking marijuana, and taking part in unplanned acts of violence.
 Each passage is told by a young narrator.
 The book has received mixed reviews; Los Angeles Times called it "the work of an ambitious young man who clearly loves to read, who has a good eye for detail, but who has spent way too much time on style and virtually none on substance".
 The Guardian reported that Franco's "foray into the literary world may be met with cynicism in some quarters, but this is a promising debut from a most unlikely source".
 Writing in The New York Times, reviewer and fellow author Joshua Mohr praised Franco for how, in the story "American History", he juxtaposed historical parts with a present-day social commentary that "makes the we wonder how much we've actually evolved in post-bellum America".
 At least one editor of a literary journal testified he would not publish Franco's stories, claiming he has been published due to his star power, not literary talent.
 Publishers Weekly reviewed the collection, stating "The author fails to find anything remotely insightful to say in these 11 amazingly underwhelming stories".